Table of Contents

 Class participation will be evaluated with the aid of a contribution-tracking system based on “kudos.”
 Students will issue kudos to document and celebrate each other's contributions to the class community, such as:

 The instructor will issue contribution grades based on a review of the kudos scores.
+This is an experimental tool and its results will be treated with serious discretion, informed by student feedback.

 Capsules (60%)